PandoraLH/assessment/README.md

 - Forget to implement Private Route so user can navigate directly to profile/1 (this is a fatal mistake )
 - Don't update JSON file.
 Because the scope of the project is small, so I don't create a server with and API endpoint to handle GET and POST.
 I just create a JSON file with user information in the ./src.
 But I got experienced working with API so I think I could do well with an API endpoint too.

+## Authentication Flow
+You can view the Authentication Flow in Authentication Flow folder